avb-academy/avb_academy/content/01_milan/00_network-timing/_index.md

 After the election process, the {{< tooltip "GM">}} provides its time to all network participants.

-## Network Clock Device Synchronisation
+## Network Clock Device Synchronization

 In {{< tooltip "gPTP" >}}, synchronization occurs at the ports of network devices, allowing for more accurate time measurements and reducing the effects of network delays and jitter.